MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

 ### -In

-Specifies the In operator, which gets objects when the property value matches any of the specified values.
+Indicates that this cmdlet gets objects if the property value matches any of the specified values.

-For example: Get-Process | where -Property ProcessName -in -Value "Svchost", "TaskHost", "WsmProvHost"
+For example: `Get-Process | where -Property ProcessName -in -Value "Svchost", "TaskHost", "WsmProvHost"`

-If the value of the **Value** parameter is a single object, Windows PowerShell converts it to a collection of one object.
+If the value of the *Value* parameter is a single object, PowerShell converts it to a collection of one object.

-If the property value of an object is an array, Windows PowerShell uses reference equality to determine a match.
+If the property value of an object is an array, PowerShell uses reference equality to determine a match.
-**Where-Object** returns the object only if the value of the **Property** parameter and any value of the **Value** parameter are the same instance of an object.
+`Where-Object` returns the object only if the value of the *Property* parameter and any value of *Value* are the same instance of an object.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter